 The WACI metric is one of many greenhouse gas emissions data points, each offering a different aspect of analysis on climate impact.
 M&G have selected this metric as it is applicable to multi-asset, equity and fixed income funds and it is aligned to the recommendations from the Taskforce for Climate Related Financial Disclosures (TCFD).
+The WACI metric does not include carbon intensity data attributable to government bond securities.
 It has also been chosen to align with M&G's groupwide target of transparency when it comes to the disclosure of climate emissions.

-For the avoidance of doubt, this fund is not managed to a carbon emission objective and, the benchmark WACI (should funds have a benchmark) has been included for information purposes only.
+For the avoidance of doubt, this fund is not managed to a carbon emission objective and, the benchmark WACI (should funds have a benchmark) have been included for information purposes only.